krishna-s-koyyalamudi/The-Hunt/docs/sprintplanning.md

 1. Design - As a user, I want to serve as the hunt master of the competion.
 [J90](http://cs04.nwmissouri.edu/browse/GDPGAM-90)
 1. Design - As a user , I want to serve as hunt master specifies the end date and time for the competition.
 [J109](http://cs04.nwmissouri.edu/browse/GDPGAM-109)
 1. Design - As a User , I want to serve as team captain and I want to accept or reject the invitation [J158](http://cs04.nwmissouri.edu/browse/GDPGAM-158) [AC-158](https://github.com/Krishna-Koyyalamudi/The-Hunt/blob/master/docs/acceptance-criteria/0158.md)
+1. Deployment - As a User, I should be able to see the login screen when I open the Application/Website.
+[J203](http://cs04.nwmissouri.edu/browse/GDPGAM-203) [AC-203](https://github.com/Krishna-Koyyalamudi/The-Hunt/blob/master/docs/acceptance-criteria/0203.md)

 ## Sprint 2